Mr-Peach0301/Flower/README.md

-# Flow-guided Fine-Tuning for Diverse LLM-based Recommenders
+# Process-Supervised LLM Recommenders via Flow-guided Tuning

-This repository hosts the official PyTorch-based implementation of the method presented in the paper "Flow-guided Fine-Tuning for Diverse LLM-based Recommenders".
+This repository hosts the official PyTorch-based implementation of the method presented in the paper "Process-Supervised LLM Recommenders via Flow-guided Tuning".

 ## Installation